 Prerequisite: This course is assigned at the recommendation of the Child Study Team and is a Resource Center Level course.
-5 Credits Child Study Team and is a Resource Center Level course.
-Full Year oma otaay roam ana io a reoccaroo comor zovor courcor Grades 11-12

 This course is designed for students in resource center math who require instruction to further develop Algebra and Geometry skills.
 General Intermediate Algebra expands upon the concepts learned in General Algebra and General Geometry to promote a deeper understanding of more complex algebraic topics.
 Topics include solving linear equations and inequalities, systems of equations and inequalities, operations with polynomial expressions, simplifying radicals and solving quadratic equations.
 The course also reviews the concepts needed for students to be successful on college placement exams.